College of Arts and Sciences

 Location: CFO 1210

-Interim Associate Dean: Claire Sahlin, Professor
+Associate Dean: Claire L. Sahlin, Professor

 Location: CFO 1201

 The College of Arts and Sciences is comprised of the departments of Biology; Chemistry and Biochemistry; English, Speech, and Foreign Languages; Fashion and Textiles; History and Government; Mathematics and Computer Science; Multicultural Women's and Gender Studies; Psychology and Philosophy; and Sociology and Social Work.
-The School of the Arts (Dance, Drama, Music, and Visual Arts) are also in the College of Arts and Sciences.
+The School of the Arts (Dance, Drama, Music, and Visual Arts) is also in the College of Arts and Sciences.

 Graduate programs offered by these college components lead to the following master’s degrees: Master of Arts, Master of Fine Arts, and Master of Science.
 In addition, the Specialist in School Psychology degree is offered as well as Master of Arts in Music (Music Therapy concentration)/Master of Science in Counseling and Development.